ethereum/devp2p/rlpx.md

 When a frame is sent, the corresponding MAC values are computed by updating the `egress-mac` state with the data to be sent.
-The update is performed by XORing the header with the encrypted output of it's corresponding MAC.
+The update is performed by XORing the header with the encrypted output of its corresponding MAC.
 This is done to ensure uniform operations are performed for both plaintext MAC and ciphertext.
 All MACs are sent cleartext.